MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/checkin-command.md

    **/noautoresolve**
    :::column-end:::
    :::column span="3":::
-   By default, the system automatically attempts to **AutoResolve All** (see [Resolve Team Foundation Version Control conflicts](resolve-team-foundation-version-control-conflicts.md)).
+   By default, the system automatically attempts to **AutoResolve All** (see [Resolve Team Foundation version control conflicts](resolve-team-foundation-version-control-conflicts.md)).
 Specify this option to disable this default behavior.
    :::column-end:::
 :::row-end:::
 :::row:::